 International Patent Application

-An inventor/applicant can file a patent directly in any country other than India or can apply for PCT (International) patent application within a period of one year from the first filing date/priority date.
+An inventor/applicant can file a patent directly in any country other than India or can apply for PCT (International) patent application within a period of one year from the first filing date/priority date and then following a timeline specified by WIPO, the inventor can file his/her patent application in any country.

 The Patent Cooperation Treaty (PCT) is an international patent law treaty, concluded in 1970.
 It provides a unified procedure for filing patent applications to protect inventions in each of its contracting states.
 A patent application filed under the PCT is called an international application, or PCT application.
 By filing one international patent application under the PCT, applicants can simultaneously seek protection for an invention in more than 190 countries.